-BLU-451 is a selective and potent investigational inhibitor under development for the treatment of EGFR exon 20 insertion-positive NSCLC.
-In December 2021, we completed our acquisition of Lengo Therapeutics, Inc., along with its lead compound LNG-451, which we refer to as BLU-451.
-In April 2022, we presented the first preclinical data for BLU-451 at the AACR Annual Meeting demonstrating that BLU-451 is a wild-type EGFR-sparing, CNS penetrant molecule which potently inhibited a broad range of exon 20 insertions and uncommon oncogenic point mutations.
+BLU-451 is a selective and potent investigational inhibitor under development for the treatment of EGFR exon 20 insertion-positive NSCLC that we acquired in December 2021, through our acquisition of Lengo Therapeutics, Inc. In April 2022, we presented the first preclinical data for BLU-451 at the AACR Annual Meeting demonstrating that BLU-451 is a wild-type EGFR-sparing, CNS penetrant molecule which potently inhibited a broad range of exon 20 insertions and uncommon oncogenic point mutations.
 In addition, BLU-451 led to measurable tumor regression in a preclinical intracranial tumor model.
 Based on these foundational preclinical data, in March 2022 we initiated the Phase 1/2 trial of BLU-451 in patients with EGFR-driven NSCLC harboring exon 20 insertion mutations, which we refer to as our CONCERTO trial.
-In November 2022, at our Investor Day, we presented a case report of a patient with EGFR exon 20 insertion-positive NSCLC, in which BLU-451 led to a confirmed partial response following prior treatment with chemotherapy and immunotherapy, CLN-081 and BDTX-189.
-We plan to present initial data from the CONCERTO trial of BLU-451 in the first half of 2023.
+We plan to present initial dose escalation data from the CONCERTO trial of BLU-451 at the American Society of Clinical Oncology (ASCO) Annual Meeting in June 2023.